Downtown Jersey City in Hudson County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected by New Jersey Historic Trust, State of New Jersey.

 Location.
 40° 42.921′ N, 74° 2.328′ W. Marker is in Jersey City, New Jersey, in Hudson County.
 It is in Downtown Jersey City.
-Marker is on Grand Street east of Warren Street, on the right when traveling east.
+It is on Grand Street east of Warren Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 113 Grand Street, Jersey City NJ 07302, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-World War II Memorial (here, next to this marker); Saints Peter and Paul Cathedral (a few steps from this marker); 105 Grand Street (within shouting distance of this marker); Welcome to Paulus Hook Park (within shouting distance of this marker); Paulus Hook (about 300 feet away, measured in a direct line); Paulus Hook Memorial (about 400 feet away); a different marker also named Paulus Hook (about 400 feet away); The Morris Canal (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: World War II Memorial (here, next to this marker); Saints Peter and Paul Cathedral (a few steps from this marker); 105 Grand Street (within shouting distance of this marker); Welcome to Paulus Hook Park (within shouting distance of this marker); Paulus Hook (about 300 feet away, measured in a direct line); Paulus Hook Memorial (about 400 feet away); a different marker also named Paulus Hook (about 400 feet away); The Morris Canal (approx. 0.2 miles away).
 Touch for a list and map of all markers in Jersey City.

 Regarding Saints Peter and Paul Orthodox Church.
 Saints Peter and Paul Orthodox Church is a contributing structure to the Paulus Hook Historic District in Jersey City.